fortio/logc/README.md

 # logc
 Converts [fortio.org/log](https://github.com/fortio/log#log) JSON structured log back to console/text output with colors

+Note that since log 1.6 output is colorized already by default on terminals.
+But this is to interpret/colorize server logs.
+The output is very similar except for attributes where this is simpler/faster output reversing the attributes string "as is".

 ## Example
 ```
 go run ./levelsDemo 2>&1 | logc